 This figure I significantly high, particularly in venture capital, where one assumes strict scrutiny.
 The question becomes why such a high number of good ideas fail.
 Even with the necessary funding to get them off the ground.

-Though counter-intuitive, the funding itself could be contributing to this failure rate.
+Though counterintuitive, the funding itself could be contributing to this failure rate.
 In this post, we look at some pitfalls entrepreneurs need to be aware of when getting early business funding.

 Ignoring market feedback

 As entrepreneurs, we often fall in love with our visions, often to a fault.
 This is actually a good thing though.
-Entrepreneurship is a hard grueling journey, it’s this passion that fuels the entrepreneur’s efforts during the hard times.
+Entrepreneurship is a hard gruelling journey, it’s this passion that fuels the entrepreneur’s efforts during the hard times.

 The problem is when you fall in love with an idea it’s hard to see the faults in it.
 With early business funding, the entrepreneur could push a flawed vision simply because they can finance these efforts.
 Bootstrapping a business gives you important feedback, what your market says.

 When funding is limited, quick adjustments and pivots are made to factor in this feedback.
-Project abandonment is always on the board where things are not working.
+Project abandonment is always on the board when things are not working.
 This may be a tough pill to swallow but important in any entrepreneurial journey.

 The problem is, with enough funding, this feedback is often ignored.
 Money is poured into other avenues like advertising and PR to force the product on the market.
 Eventually, the cash flows run dry and the flaws of the product, service or business model become too apparent.